 For vegetarians, the Saag Paneer ($15) is an easy main course recommendation.
 Made in-house with local spinach and milk from Hudson Valley Fresh, this dish literally melts in your mouth.
 Defying all logic, the spinach sauce is as good as the cheese curd.
 If Tikka Masala is your go-to, try subbing the Rajasthan Murghi ($19), a far more interesting tomato chicken dish, seasoned with ginger, garlic, garam masala, and chilies.
 (Pro tip: This dish is still delicious three days later eaten with fingers right out of the fridge.)

 Shiwanti worked with the Rhinebeck firm The Art of Building to design the restaurant's interior.
 Aside from the hand-lettered Devanagari script encircling the room ("You have to dream before your dreams can come true," and other quotes from beloved politician A. P. J. Abdul Kalam), Cinnamon has the feel of a contemporary farmhouse—wainscoting, painted beams, butcher block tabletops, modern Edison bulb light fixtures, and a marble-topped, purple-paneled bar.
-She let slip that they are decorating the upstairs currently, which will debut as an Indian-style tapas and cocktails lounge in early April.

 Speaking of cocktails, the drink list is enough to tempt even the strictest teetotaler.
 Shiwanti shakes her head.
 "When people think about Indian food they don't associate it with wine, beer, or cocktails.
 Either Indian restaurants don't have it or if they do, they are not focused on it."
 Not so for the Widyarathnas, who worked with consultant Matthew Kelly to develop their killer beer and wine list.
 Aside from the requisite Kingfisher and its sidekick Taj Mahal, their bottled beer comes entirely from New York State.
 While concise, the selection covers all the basic beer groups: porter, pilsner, pale ale, and IPA.